lupusmagist/Network-Device-Backup/README.md

 ### Running as a standalone app.
 Python 3.6+, PIP must be installed on the host.

-A virtual enviroment is recommened unless the server will be a virtual machine for just this prupose.
+A virtual environment is recommened unless the server will be a virtual machine for just this prupose.

 * Follow the instructions as above, just without the Docker commands.
 * Install RabbitMQ server on your host and ensure that it is running.
 * Adjust the settings.py file to reflect the your database settings.. or just copy the Debug database string to the production settings, the app will then use SQLite as the database, no extra depenencies needed.

-* Switch to your virtual enviroment in the main app folder.
+* Switch to your virtual environment in the main app folder.
 * run - pip install -r webapp/requirements.txt
 * run - celery -A webapp.celery_app worker --loglevel=INFO --detach --pidfile=''
 * run - celery -A webapp.celery_app beat --loglevel=INFO --detach --pidfile=''